 It’s not that bad but you get what I mean.

 on’t walk, run to Neal’s Yard!
-Do it now before it becomes way too mainstream for
+Do it now before it becomes way too mainstream for it’s own good.

 5. Churchill War Rooms